Custom Validity Messages: Implementation & UX Patterns

 }

-Dynamic Message Generation
+Dynamic Message Generation from ValidityState Flags

-type ValidationFlags = keyof Omit<ValidityState, 'customError' | 'valid'>;
+type ConstraintFlag = keyof Omit<ValidityState, 'customError' | 'valid'>;

-const ERROR_TEMPLATES: Record<ValidationFlags, string> = {
+const ERROR_TEMPLATES: Record<ConstraintFlag, string> = {

 valueMissing: 'This field is required.',